Reducing greenhouse gas emissions from ships

 In the mid-term, the strategy identifies candidate measures, including an implementation programme for the effective uptake of alternative low-carbon and zero-carbon fuels, including update of national actions plans to specifically consider such fuels.
 In this regard, there may need to be further consideration given as to how to incentivise the uptake of alternative fuels and innovative technologies.

-Also identified as a candidate mid-term measure is the need to undertake additional GHG emission studies and consider other studies to inform policy decisions, including the updating of Marginal Abatement Cost Curves and alternative low-carbon and zero-carbon fuels.
+Also identified as a candidate short-term measure is the need to undertake additional GHG emission studies and consider other studies to inform policy decisions, including the updating of Marginal Abatement Cost Curves and alternative low-carbon and zero-carbon fuels.

 Which candidate short-term measures are included in the initital strategy?